 Verrucae are caused by a virus, the human papilloma virus, and this is the same virus that causes warts, so a verruca is simply a wart on the foot.
 There are over 70 types of human papilloma virus so verrucae come in many shapes and sizes; some easier to treat than others.
 The infected cells cannot be cured, they must be destroyed.
 If any of the cells survive treatment, then the verruca will reappear.

 How do I know if I have a verruca?

-The surface usually appears rough and cauliflower like, and you may also see small black dots – these are old blood vessels, not roots which is a common misconception!
+The surface usually appears rough and cauliflower-like, and you may also see small black dots – these are old blood vessels, not roots which is a common misconception!
 Verrucae rarely hurt to press unless they are large.
-They will however hurt if they are squeezed and the opposite is usually the case for corns.
-As there are so many different types, it is better to let a podiatrist at the Sussex Foot Centre give you a diagnosis.
+They will, however, hurt if they are squeezed and the opposite is usually the case for corns.
+As there are so many different types, it is better to let a podiatrist give you a diagnosis.

 Types Of treatment

-Treatment varies depending on various factors, e.g. type, size, number, location, age of patient, patient’s occupation, etc. At the Sussex Foot Centre we offer various treatments to suit you, and the type of verruca:
+Treatment varies depending on various factors, e.g. type, size, number, location, the age of the patient, patient’s occupation, etc. At the Sussex Foot Centre we offer various treatments to suit you and the type of verruca:

 Cryotherapy (freezing) – The freeze is usually applied via a probe; this minimizes the trauma to the surrounding area and allows for a deeper penetration of freeze.
 It may also be applied as a spray.